harrshvrdhan-333/Failed-Login-Attempts-Analysis/README.md

 The failure reasons associated with the Event ID 4625 entries were reviewed to understand why the authentication attempts failed.

-Analyzing failure reasons can help distinguish between:
+Failure reason analysis can help distinguish between:

 * Incorrect credentials
 * Invalid accounts
 * Expired credentials
-* Service/application authentication issues
+* Service or application authentication issues
 * Potential password-guessing activity

-The observed events did not provide sufficient evidence to confirm malicious authentication activity.
+The available events did not provide sufficient evidence to confirm malicious authentication activity.

 ---

 # 5️⃣ Successful vs Failed Login Analysis

-Successful and failed authentication events were also reviewed.
+Successful and failed authentication events were also reviewed to understand the overall authentication activity.

 ### SPL Query